Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

-For the results in this subsection and the next, we assume the innovations to have finite second moment, which is taken to be $1$ without loss of generality.
-As suggested by Theorem~\ref{growth of ES_n^2}, the scaled RVSRRW process converges almost surely if and only if $\{v_n\}$ is bounded.
-In particular this holds when $p\in(p_c, 1]$ and, for appropriate choices of $\{\mu_n\}$, also when $p=p_c$.
-These cases include $p=1$, which was not covered in the results of Section~\ref{subsec: slln}.
+{ } For the results in the remainder of the section, we assume finite second moments of the innovations, taken to be $1$ without loss of generality.
+As suggested by Theorem~\ref{growth of ES_n^2}, the scaled SRRW-RVM process converges almost surely and in $L^2$ if and only if $\{v_n\}$ is bounded.
+In particular, this holds when $p\in(p_c, 1]$ and, for appropriate choices of $\{\mu_n\}$, also when $p=p_c$.
+These cases include $p=1$, not mentioned separately in the results of Section~\ref{subsec: slln}.